 The Love Boat, Dallas, and Howard Keel’s revived career

 With renewed fame, Keel commenced his first solo recording career at age 64, as well as a wildly successful concert career in the UK.
-He released an album in 1984 called With Love, which sold poorly, thus indicating that though the American public were happy to see him as a supporting actor on hit TV show, they were not prepared for a full resumption of his previous stardom.
+He released an album in 1984 called With Love, which sold poorly.
 In January 1986, he underwent double heart bypass surgery.

-After Dallas he continued to sing, maintaining his voice remarkably well.
+After Dallas he continued to sing.
 In 1994, he and Judy moved to Palm Desert, CA. The Keels were always active in charity events, helping their community and were well loved amongst the residents.
 Howard and Judy attended the annual Howard Keel Golf Classic at Mere Golf Club in Cheshire, England, which raised money for the National Society for the Prevention of Cruelty to Children (NSPCC).
 He attended for many years, up until the year of his death.

 Death of Howard Keel

 Howard Keel died at his home in Palm Desert on November 7, 2004, six weeks after being diagnosed with colon cancer.
 He is survived by Judy, his wife of 34 years, his four children, ten grandchildren and a great-granddaughter.
 He was cremated and his ashes scattered at various favorite places including Mere Golf Club, Liverpool John Lennon Airport, and in Tuscany, Italy.

 Howard Keel had four children, three with second wife Helen Anderson — two daughters, Katija Liane (born January 14, 1950) and Kirstine Elizabeth (born June 21, 1952), and a son, Gunnar Louis (born June 3, 1955) — and one with his third wife Judy — a daughter, Leslie Grace (born September 1, 1974).